-What is Private Mortgage Insurance (PMI)?
+What Is Private Mortgage Insurance?

 How Much Does Mortgage Insurance Cost?

-Mortgage insurance typically costs between 0.5% and 1% of the entire loan amount annually.
-If you have a $200,000 loan at the higher PMI cost of 1%, your annual mortgage insurance premiums could total $2,000 each year.
+Mortgage insurance typically costs you between 0.5% and 1% of the entire loan amount annually.
+For example, if you have a $200,000 loan, at the higher PMI cost of 1%, your annual mortgage insurance premiums could total $2,000 each year.

-How to Avoid Paying for PMI
+How to Avoid PMI

-Ask your mortgage loan advisor about the down payment options available to you, including your options for gift funds, second mortgages, and mortgage insurance if you want to buy a home with less than 20% down.
+Ask your mortgage loan advisor about the down payment options available to you, including your options for gift funds, second mortgages, and mortgage insurance if you’re getting a conventional loan and want to put less than 20% down.